moatom/mycraft/README.md

-Use cmake & make under a build directory which in the project root in order to load the block textures.

 Supported OS: MacOS

+Use cmake under a build directory which in the project root in order to load the block textures.

+e.g. `cmake --build . -- -jN` N is the number of your CPU's cores.

 My development blog: https://moatom.blogspot.com/2019/05/opengl03.html